-POLITICAL ORGANIZATIONS AND PARTICIPATION IN THE MIDDLE EAST AND NORTH AFRICA
+POLITICAL ORGANIZATIONS AND PARTICIPATION IN THE MENA REGION

-- “Local Political Priorities during Tunisia’s First Democratic Municipal Elections” (with Alexandra Blackman and Julia Clark), in Governance and Local Development in the Middle East and North Africa (Kristen Kao and Ellen Lust, eds.), New York: Columbia University Press, forthcoming.
+“Local Political Priorities during Tunisia’s First Democratic Municipal Elections” (with Alexandra Blackman and Julia Clark), in Governance and Local Development in the Middle East and North Africa (Kristen Kao and Ellen Lust, eds.), Ann Arbor: University of Michigan Press, forthcoming in 2024.

-- “Political Accountability in New Democracies” (with Chantal Berman, Alexandra Blackman and Julia Clark) – presented at MPSA 2019 [EGAP pre-analysis plan]
+“Political Accountability in New Democracies” (with Chantal Berman, Alexandra Blackman and Julia Clark) – under review [EGAP pre-analysis plan]

-- “Local Political Dynasties in Turkey” (with Tugba Bozcaga and Rabia Kutlu) – in progress
+“Local Political Dynasties in Turkey” (with Tugba Bozcaga and Rabia Kutlu)

 SOCIAL SERVICES IN THE CONTEXT OF ETHNIC AND ORGANIZATIONAL DIVERSITY